Sign-up ends in:

 What is the Wrist Position at Impact?

-The wrist position at impact is the exact position and angle of your wrist (typically the lead wrist) when you strike a golf ball.
+The wrist position at impact is the exact angle and position of your wrist (typically the lead wrist) when you strike a golf ball.

 The most important thing to focus on at impact is the amount of flexion and extension in this lead wrist.
 Flexion is considered bowing of the lead wrist, and extension is cupping.

-Golfers with more bow or flex in their lead wrist at impact are able to compress the ball, get longer distances, and have a straighter and more penetrating ball flight.
+Golfers with more bow or flex in their lead wrist at impact can compress the ball, get more distance, and have a straighter and more penetrating ball flight.

-However, the misconception that most amateur golfers have is that they must flip their wrists at impact in order to get a golf ball up in the air.
+However, the misconception that most amateur golfers have is that they must flip or extend their wrists at impact to get a golf ball up in the air.

 Common Mistakes Seen in Wrist Position at Impact